-The project team will mail residents and property owners in the RLA a letter, requesting their feedback.
+The project team will mail residents and property owners in the RLA a letter, requesting their feedback on a questionnaire and their attendance at a public meeting (see notification section for more information).
+This meeting will be made available to the public.
 The repetitive loss area analyses were adopted by the City Council following the completion of this analysis.
-The City Council meeting minutes will be made available to the public.
+The meeting minutes and the City meeting will be made available to the public.